 CMDB CI count

 The number of CIs corresponding to the network device at the last CMDB synchronization.

 The number of relationships to CIs corresponding to the network device at the last CMDB synchronization.

 A network device object in BMC Discovery can also represent an imported switch.

 Information fields for a typical imported network device

 Name of the network device.

 The following details are provided for each port on the network device: Port, Speed, Duplex, Negotiation, IP Address, Connected Host, and Description.
 This also highlights any performance affecting mismatches.
-See #Network device/host mismatch for more information.
+For more information, see #Network device/host mismatch.

 Data Quality Issues